 Remember: only assign your players a roll if something interesting or consequential will happen if they fail.
 If there’s no consequence for failing, then it’s just a waste of everyone’s time.

 Experience Points are necessary for your players’ characters to grow stronger.
-Whenever your character does something challenging, interesting, or maybe even something dangerous or unwise, reward them with Experience Points.
+Whenever a character does something challenging, interesting, or maybe even something dangerous or unwise, reward them with Experience Points.
 The number of points you give for any situation is up to you, but keep in mind that a character can either increase a quality’s level by 1 or get a completely new quality when they reach 100 Experience Points.
-If they’ve done something challenging like reassembling a radio, that could earn 5 points, while something life-threatening like surviving an avalanche could earn them 20+ points.
+If your players have just finished combat, you can award them with experience points equal to the total of the defeated enemies’ quality levels.
+Outside of combat could be a little bit trickier.
+You can decide ahead of time how many points they’ll receive.
+For example if they’ve done something challenging like reassembling a radio, that could earn 5 points, while something life-threatening like surviving an avalanche could earn them 20+ points.
+Alternatively, you can total up the values of their rolls during the challenge and award that if you don’t think it’s too much for the task!

 If you’d like to target a reward to a specific quality, you also have the power to award Learning Experiences when the character accomplishes a particularly difficult task.
 For example, if they figure out in-game that someone is actually the bad guy, you can award a Thought Learning Experience when it’s confirmed.
 Likewise, if they have a difficult conversation or successfully negotiate something big, a Slyness Learning Experience can be awarded.
 It’s up to you when and how many, but this can help reward players for doing difficult things well.